hutte-recipes/hutte-flxbl/README.md

 This custom button will:

 1. Commit data changes to the git branch
-2. When the Pull Request is merged, the triggered Github action will
+2. When the Pull Request is merged, a Github action will automatically run and:
    1. Create a new Flxbl data package (specified in the [sfdx-project.json](./sfdx-project.json))
    2. Publish it as an Package in the Github Repository
 3. When a new scratch/sandbox org is created, the configured script in [Hutte.yml](hutte.yml) will deploy the new data package to the recently created org and therefore having the data seed happening automatically.